Unboxed-Software/solana-course/content/durable-nonces.md

 Durable nonces are a way to sign transactions off-chain and keep them in storage until they are ready to be submitted to the network.
 And this allows us to create durable transactions.

-Durable nonces, which are 32-bytes in length (usually represented as base58 encoded strings), are used in place of recent blockhashes to make every transaction unique (to avoid double-spending) while removing the mortality on the unexecuted transaction.
+Durable nonces, which are 32 bytes in length (usually represented as base58 encoded strings), are used in place of recent blockhashes to make every transaction unique (to avoid double-spending) while removing the mortality on the unexecuted transaction.

 If nonces are used in place of recent blockhashes, the first instruction of the transaction needs to be a `nonceAdvance` instruction, which changes or advances the nonce.
 This ensures that every transaction which is signed using the nonce as the recent blockhash will be unique.